Dr. Carly Ziter (she/her)

 MSc, Memorial University (2020)

 Bella is interested in the generation and distribution of ecosystem services provided by urban trees.
 She grew up in Southwestern Ontario, where climbing trees provided her countless hours of childhood entertainment and sparked a passion for urban nature.
 Her Ph.D. research will focus on determining where and why urban tree ecosystem services exist and are accessed using multi-city and Montréal-specific approaches.

 PhD, Concordia Individualized (INDI) program (Summer 2020 - present; Maternity leave 2022)

 MA in Urban Design, The University of YAZD (2012)

-Fatemeh is integrating knowledge from the fields of urban ecology, engineering, and design to understand how built and green elements of cities can better promote urban "walkability", with a particular focus on thermal comfort.
-Her research falls within the Next Generation Cities cluster (co-supervised by Concordia colleagues and collaborators Ursula Eicker, Carmela Cucuzzella).
+A trained architect and urban designer, Fatemeh integrates knowledge from design, engineering, and urban ecology to understand how built and green elements of cities can better promote urban "walkability", with a focus on thermal comfort.
+Her research falls within the Next Generation Cities Institute (co-advised by Concordia colleagues and collaborators Ursula Eicker, Carmela Cucuzzella, with the ideasbe project).

 PhD, Concordia University, Geography, Planning, and Environment (Fall 2020 - present)

 Lingshan is studying the effects of vegetation and the built environment on urban microclimate in Montreal, using a combination of remote sensing and field-based approaches.
 Her research falls within the Next Generation Cities Institute (co-advised by Concordia colleagues and collaborators Ursula Eicker, Angela Kross), as well as the DesignLIFES NSERC CREATE.

 PhD student and part-time faculty, Concordia University, Biology (Winter 2022 - present; Concordia University Graduate Fellowship; Merit Scholarship)